How to Accept Crypto & Bitcoin Payments as a Small Business

 You could argue that accepting cryptocurrency can boost average transaction value and encourage shoppers to make larger purchases and spend more money, though the data varies depending on the demographic, such as the consumer’s age.

-That being said, there are a number of benefits and challenges that are more straightforward when it comes to accepting crypto payments in your small retail business.
+That said, there are several benefits and challenges that are more straightforward when it comes to accepting crypto payments in your small retail business.

 PROS | CONS |